Guinea | Sauce

 What the dish tastes like

-A hearty Guinean leaf sauce made with sweet potato leaves, palm oil, smoked fish, and groundnuts.
-Rich, nutritious, and deeply savory.
+Guinean leaf sauce with sweet potato leaves, palm oil, smoked fish, ground peanuts, garlic, and hot pepper.

 When to cook it